retronas/retronas/README.md

 "If I have seen further it is by standing on the shoulders of Giants" -- Sir Isaac Newton

-RetroNAS is merely a small set of scripts that utilise Ansible to install and configure a wide array of open source tools.
+RetroNAS is merely a small set of scripts that utilise Ansible to install and configure a wide array of open source tools written by others.

 The true heroes are the people behind each of these open source projects, all of whom have done the hard work, either reverse engineering proprietary code/protocols, or creating new code/protocols and giving them away under permissive licenses.
+This project would not exist without their work.

 See the [How To](#How-To) section for a list of all the tools included, and acknowledgement of the individual authors behind them.
 Without these people, this project could not exist.